About My Vaccine Pass

 People under the age of 12 years and 3 months are not required to show proof of vaccination.

-When you might need it
+When you need a My Vaccine Pass

 - close-proximity businesses, such as hairdressers and gyms